rails-decal/proj1/README.md

 On your profile page, try damaging your own Pokemon.
 Try destroying one.

-In the [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform), answer Question 4.
+In answers.md, answer Question 4.

 #### Part 5: Create your own new Pokemon